pratzohol/MindML/docs/_Notes/_ML/contrastive-learning.md

 ```
 It only makes sense that this kind of contrastive learning will be used mostly with self-supervised (unsupervised) or semi-supervised settings.
 ```

-## 4. Related Discussion

-1. Different types of Learning in Machine Learning setting is covered in this post [[types-of-learning|Types of Learning in ML]].